athulan/iitm-ed6008/docs/intro.md

 **Inter-relationships and flow of information**: How are *machines*, *processes*, and *systems* related?
 This is the crux of the course and we will be coming back to this many times.
 These inter-relationships are manifested by the flows of information across the domains – information on how the machines are operating are used to make changes to the processes; process outputs impact the manufacturing systems they are a part of; and so on.

 **IoT and Analytics**: The Internet of Things makes it simply to instrument and collect vast amounts of data across every-*thing* in the manufcturing ecosystem: from the machines that make things, to the things themselves, to the vast network of support players (logistics, warehouses, etc.,) that bring it all together.
-How do we analyze data from the IoT ("analytics") in studying the flow of information and improve machines, systems, and processes?
+How do we analyze data from the IoT using the flow of information leveraging techniques such as Machine Learning and Artificial Intelligence to improve machines, systems, and processes?

-**Feedback Loops with Product Design**: ...

-**Industry 4.0**: ...

-**Smart Manufacturing**: ...
+**Feedback Loops with Product Design**: Manufacturing cannot be viewed as an activity in isolation – it is closely related to Product Design – part design constrains and is constrained by how it can be (potentially) manufactured, and understanding the feedback between design and manufacturing is critical for developing new products.

+**Industry 4.0 and Smart Manufacturing**: These refer to a clutch of technologies that taken together can potentially transform Industrial Manufacturing.
+What are these technologies, how mature are they in their development, and what can we do with them?

 **Case Studies**: What can we learn from the successes and failures (more interesting) of others?